-- the reason for the final written warning, the improvement required (if appropriate) and the time period for improvement - that further misconduct/failure to improve will result in more serious disciplinary action up to and including dismissal - the employee's right of appeal - that a note confirming the final written warning will be placed on the employee's personnel file, that a copy will be provided to the employee and that the warning will remain in force for a specified period of time (e.g. 12 months).
+- the reason for the final written warning, the improvement required (if appropriate) and the time period for improvement - that further misconduct/failure to improve will result in more serious disciplinary action up to and including dismissal - the employee's right of appeal that a note confirming the final written warning will be placed on the employee's personnel file, that a copy will be provided to the employee and that the warning will remain in force for a specified period of time (e.g. 12 months).

 Dismissal.
-The Governance Committee (on behalf of the Council) may dismiss:
+The council may dismiss:

-- for gross misconduct - if there is no improvement within the specified time period in the conduct which has been the subject of a final written warning - if another instance of misconduct has occurred and a final written warning has already been issued and remains in force.

-27. The Governance Committee will consider very carefully a decision to dismiss.
+- for gross misconduct - if there is no improvement within the specified time period in the conduct which has been the subject of a final written warning - if another instance of misconduct has occurred and a final written warning has already been issued and remains in force. - 27.
+The Council will consider very carefully a decision to dismiss.
 If an employee is dismissed, he/she will receive a written statement of the reasons for his/her dismissal, the date on which the employment will end and details of his/her right of appeal.
-If the sub-committee decides to take no disciplinary action, no record of the matter will be retained on the employee's personnel file.
+If the subcommittee decides to take no disciplinary action, no record of the matter will be retained on the employee's personnel file.
 Action imposed as a result of the disciplinary meeting will remain in force unless and until it is modified as a result of an appeal.